e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/IMPLEMENTATION.md

 1. Receive `POST /webhook` in the app process.
 2. Verify the raw Anthropic webhook payload with `client.beta.webhooks.unwrap(...)`.
 3. Read `event.data.id` as the Managed Agents session id.
-4. Look up that session id in an app-owned sandbox store.
+4. Compute the sandbox routing key.
+The default scope is `session`, but app deployments can choose `agent` or `environment` with `APP_SANDBOX_ROUTING_SCOPE`.
-5. Reconnect to that session's sandbox and start the worker if needed, or create a fresh worker sandbox when the assignment is missing or stale.
+5. Reconnect to that key's sandbox and start the worker if needed, or create a fresh worker sandbox when the assignment is missing or stale.

 This keeps webhook policy, routing, observability, and sandbox replacement under app control while still using the same E2B worker runtime.
 Add `GET /sandboxes` so operators can inspect the current